Table of Contents

 1. Configuration on the online portal

 Charging stations must belong to an electrical zone.
-Generally, a zone is limited by a 63A circuit breaker to which one or more stations are connected.
+Generally, a zone is limited by a 63A circuit breaker to which one or more charging stations are connected.

 Then, create the charging stations under Charging Stations and assign them to the Climkit Gateway and the zone to which they are connected.